vmware-tanzu/velero/site/content/docs/main/restore-reference.md

 ### Persistent Volume Rename

-Velero will rename a restored PV during restore if both of the following conditions are met:
+When restoring PVs, if the PV being restored does not exist on the target cluster, Velero will create the PV using the name from the backup.
+Velero will rename a PV before restoring if both of the following conditions are met:

-1. The PV already exists.
+1. The PV already exists on the target cluster.
-1. The PV’s claim reference namespace has been [remapped](#restoring-into-a-different-namespace).
+1. The PV’s claim namespace has been [remapped](#restoring-into-a-different-namespace).

-If both conditions are met, Velero will create the PV with a new name in the namespace you have specified for the remap.
+If both conditions are met, Velero will create the PV with a new name.
 The new name is the prefix `velero-clone-` and a random UUID.
-Velero also preserves the original name of the PV by adding an annotation `velero.io/original-pv-name` to the new PV object.
+Velero also preserves the original name of the PV by adding an annotation `velero.io/original-pv-name` to the restored PV object.

-If the PV does not exist, Velero will create the PV without renaming it.

-If you attempt to restore a PV to its original namespace, without remapping the namespace, Velero will not rename it.
-If a PV exists already in that namespace, the restored PV creation attempt will fail, with an `Already Exist` error from the Kubernetes API Server.
+If you attempt to restore the PV's referenced PVC into its original namespace without remapping the namespace, Velero will not rename the PV.
+If a PV's referenced PVC exists already for that namespace, the restored PV creation attempt will fail, with an `Already Exist` error from the Kubernetes API Server.

 ### PVC Restore